Finance Manager Qualifications & Skills

 The salary of a finance manager can vary widely depending on several factors, including the size and type of organisation, the industry, the location, and the level of education and experience.

-According to data from Glassdoor, the average base salary for a finance manager in the United Kingdom is approximately £50,000 per year.
+According to Glassdoor data, the average base salary for a finance manager in the United Kingdom is approximately £50,000 per year.
 However, this can range from £30,000 to £80,000 or more, with top finance managers in large organisations earning significantly more.

-In addition to a base salary, finance managers may receive other compensation and benefits, such as bonuses, stock options, pension contributions, and health insurance.
+In addition to a base salary, finance managers may also receive other forms of compensation and benefits, including bonuses, stock options, pension contributions, and health insurance.
 The specific compensation package will vary depending on the organisation, role, and responsibilities.

 It is important to note that salary is one of many factors to consider when evaluating a finance manager position.
 Other essential factors include: